 The Virtual Assistant hard skills that are in demand and highly paid are all related to Digital Marketing services.
 I know this because online business owners contact me almost weekly asking if I know any skilled professionals that offer these kinds of services.
 That’s why today’s blog my skills series is about the top in-demand hard skills.

-Make sure you haven’t missed The Ultimate VA Success Guide: The Virtual Assistant Skills You Need That Nobody Tells You About to get an overview of the entire series.
-Each part is about a specific topic on skills needed to be successful as a Virtual Assistant.
+This post is part of The Ultimate VA Success Guide: The Virtual Assistant Skills You Need That Nobody Tells You About.
+Each part is about a specific type of skill needed to be successful as a Virtual Assistant.
+Here is an overview.

-- Part 1: Master These 8 Unexpected Virtual Assistant Soft Skills To Build Stronger Client Relationships
+- #1: Master These 8 Unexpected Virtual Assistant Soft Skills To Build Stronger Client Relationships

-- Part 2: Discover Which Virtual Assistant Hard Skills Will Allow You To Charge Premium Rates
+- #3: Discover Which Virtual Assistant Hard Skills Will Allow You To Charge Premium Rates

 Specialize On One Or Very Few Virtual Assistant Hard Skills